[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 Reserve disk space using webdav

-a BOX that supports webdav Install the required software using apt-get.
+Install the required software with apt-get.

 sudo apt-get install davfs2

-Once installed, create a directory to mount it to.
+Once installed, create a directory to mount.

 mkdir /home/pi/dav_box